dcl88/Data-and-code-DAPR-NCOMMS-24-55796-T/README.md

 ### Instructions to Run the code in R studio

-After installation, you can run the codes "Aggregated_models.R", "Disaggregated_models.R", "Alluvial_socio_ecological.R" and "Maps_socio_ecological.R" by copying it into your R script editor (or RStudio) and executing the script.
+After installation, you can run the codes "Aggregated_models_2025.R", and "Disaggregated_models_2025.R" by copying it into your R script editor (or RStudio) and executing the script.
 The codes process multiple datafiles from the folder named "Data", to fit and plot the models and generate visualisations included on the paper submitted.

-The data files that need to be loaded into Rstudio are the following (make sure to insert the filepath of the folder where you are storing these data files):

-- "Econ_wellbeing_allservices_average_transf_2.csv"
-- "Econ_wellbeing_biocarb_services_average_transf_2.csv"
-- "Econ_wellbeing_prov_services_average_transf_2.csv"
-- "Econ_wellbeing_regul_services_average_transf_2.csv"
-- "Econ_wellbeing_supp_services_average_transf_2.csv"
-- "Nonecon_wellbeing_allservices_average_transf_2.csv"
-- "Nonecon_wellbeing_biocarb_services_average_transf_2.csv"
-- "Nonecon_wellbeing_prov_services_average_transf_2.csv"
-- "Nonecon_wellbeing_regul_services_average_transf_2.csv"
-- "Nonecon_wellbeing_supp_services_average_transf_2.csv"
-- "Primary_production_profit_econ2.csv"
-- "Soil_organic_carbon_profit_econ2.csv"
-- "Yieldeqcumul_food_security_nonecon2.csv"
-- "Yieldeqcumul_natural_capital_nonecon2.csv"
-- "Yieldeqcumul_profit_econ2.csv"
-- "Yieldeqcumul_savings_labour_cost_econ2.csv"
-- "Data_maps_and_alluvial_socio_ecological.csv"
-- "ne_10m_admin_0_countries.cpg"
-- "ne_10m_admin_0_countries.dbf"
-- "ne_10m_admin_0_countries.prj"
-- "ne_10m_admin_0_countries.README.html"
-- "ne_10m_admin_0_countries.shp"
-- "ne_10m_admin_0_countries.shx"
-- "ne_10m_admin_0_countries.VERSION.txt"

-### Expected Outputs

-- Results from GLM and LM models, including p values
-- Joint impacts of legume intensification on ecosystem services or biodiversity and well-being, with each dot representing an individual case.
-Change is represented as a percentage, where intervention outcome is related to control (baseline).
-WB = well-being (economic or non-economic).
-Trend line is visible when a significant correlation was found (p<0.001).
-- Significant correlations between specific indicators of ecosystem services and well-being (WB) (each dot representing an individual case).
-- Alluvial plots with overall combined ecological and social outcomes of introducing legumes, and The joint ecological and social outcomes of different types of legumes, with each record on the y-axis representing an individual case.
-- Geographic distribution of the cases and joint social-ecological outcomes percentages (a) win-win, (b) lose-lose, (c) mixed.

 ### Expected Run Time
 The demo should complete in under 2 minutes on a standard desktop computer.